ChaddFrasier/PIPS/README.md

 3. Lastly, edit your image into an easily readable and printable figure using icons and other annotation features.
-Add a North Arrow, a Sun azimuthal Direction indicator, a scalebar for the image ,and an observer direction arrow by clicking the buttons with the icons.
+Add a North Arrow, a Sun Azimuthal Direction indicator, a scalebar for the image ,and an Observer direction arrow by clicking the buttons in the icons tab.
 Swap colors of the icons using the check box next to each of the icons.
 Every icon other than the scalebar can be scaled up and down using the mouse.
 Mouse over the corners of the object and clicking and dragging when promted to by the mouse pointer.
 All icons can be dragged around the screen to be placed where ever you would like.
-__(checkboxes are only visible when icons are on screen)__.
+__(switches are only visible when icons are on screen)__.
 Draw over icons and the image using the pencil tool.
-Click the pencil button and click once to place one end of the line, and then click a second time to place the other end of the line.
+Click the pencil button in the *Annotate* tab and click once to place one end of the line, and then click a second time to place the other end of the line.
 Change colors of the line by using the color picker box next to the button.
-Once at least 1 line is on the screen, a 'Undo Line' will appear on screen.
+Once at least 1 line is on the screen, a *Undo Line* button will appear on screen.
 Use this to remove the last line that you drew.
 Use the slider to add or remove an arrowhead.
+Drag lines around the screen using the mouse.
 Add outline boxes to the figure by clicking the box button and then dragging the box around the image.
 Scale the box larger and smaller by mouseing over the corners of the icon and click dragging the icon when prompted.
-Again a color picker is given to allow you to change the color of the box, and again an 'Undo Box' button will appear if there are any on screen to allow you to remove the last added box.
+Again a color picker is given to allow you to change the color of the box, and again an *Undo Box* button will appear if there are any on screen to allow you to remove the last added box.
 Text boxes work the exact same way, with the color picker and undo button, but the only difference is when you first click the button, the webpage will prompt you to type what you want the box to say.
-You can add padding to the image at one of the four sides, type the numbr of pixels you would like to pad the image and a location to place the pixels.
+You can add padding to the image at one or more sides, type the number of pixels you would like to pad the image and a location to place the pixels.
 To remove the padding either delete the numbers in the text box or hit the reset button.

 Users can now change the figure size after upload.
 Padding is reset whenever the figure size changes.
 And lastly, you can export the figure you create by clicking the blue save button at the very bottom.
 Accepted file export types include svg, tif, png, and jpg.